 Tips & Ideas for Shared Closets

 If your children have to share a closet, I suggest dividing their belongings within the closet.
 Label bins and drawers, and use closet rod dividers and shelf dividers to separate their

 Just remember to keep items lower for small children.
 And provide a little more storage for the bigger child as their clothes tend to take up more room as they go up in size.

-Now that you have an idea of how you want your kids’ closets to look like, go ahead and get started on any DIY.
+Now that you have an idea of how you want your kids’ closets to look, go ahead and get started on any DIY.
 After, replace their items and organize them for both function and form.
 Above all, make sure their closets are kid-friendly and easy to maintain.

 Maintaining Tidy Closets